5S6/Roblox-Group-Finder/README.md

 # Roblox-Group-Finder
-A tool to help you find unowned/ownerless roblox groups :)
+A tool to help you find ownerless roblox groups :)

 - It's really easy, all you need is a discord webhook :)